darylhawes/fsip/docs/howto/setup-sphinx-search.md

 *Note: A shell script is just a list of commands that are the same as if you typed them into the shell yourself.*

 Save this file on your Web server, anywhere that is not publicly accessible.
-The first line tells Alkaline to update its documents table.
+The first line tells FSIP to update its documents table.
 The second line tells Sphinx that new content should be added to its index.

 You can choose to run this script as often as you wish.
 We recommend once every 20 minutes.
 Here's our Cron entry: